The Acorn Assignment is:

 - An instructional program that guides parents to fulfil this assignment in their own way and to the best of their ability with the resources available to them.
 The program is structured like a craft course, we begin with the basic elements - aka puzzle pieces and through discussion, trial and error progressively build a practical understanding.
 I am the craftsman, the parent is the apprentice and the potential in the child - a slab of wet clay on a potter’s wheel is the work-in-process.

-- A book, scheduled for release in fall 2017.
+- A book, scheduled for release in spring 2021.
 Intended as a quick read the book provides the basics of the program enabling the parent to evaluate the fit of the program to their life view.

 - Intentionally lean and narrowly focused on program goals.
 The program content provides a springboard for personal reflection, discussion and lively debate.
 There are no stupid questions.